jeremyfix/dcejs/README.md

 ## Installing

-To install the app for your OS, please select the appropriate runnable from the releases.
+To install the app for your OS, please select the appropriate runnable from the releases on the [Release page](https://github.com/jeremyfix/dcejs/releases).

 ## Running